 For each plan year, we make a discretionary match, which for 2022 was equal to 50% of the first 6% of contributions made by the participants for such plan year; however, that amount is reduced, dollar for dollar, by the amount of employer matching contributions that we contribute to the participant's 401(k) plan for such plan year.
-In addition, we may make additional matching contributions, in the Company's sole discretion, on a participant basis.
-We may also make discretionary contributions to a participant basis.
+In addition, we may make additional matching contributions, in the Company's sole discretion, on a participant by participant basis.
+We may also make discretionary contributions to a participant's account on a participant basis.